 Minor Spills Environmental hazard - contain spillage.
 Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb small quantities with vermiculite or other absorbent material.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
-Collect residues in a flammable waste container.
-Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
-Check regularly for spills and leaks.
+Place in a suitable, labelled container for waste disposal.
 Major Spills Environmental hazard - contain spillage.
 Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
 Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.
+Prevent, by all means available, spillage from entering drains or water courses.
 Consider evacuation (or protect in place).
 No smoking, naked lights or ignition sources.
+Increase ventilation.

-Personal Protective Equipment advice is contained in Section 8 of the SDS
+Personal Protective Equipment advice is contained in Section 8 of the SDS.